renderpci/dedalo/docs/diffusion/diffusion_data_flow.md

 For a publication ontology to be operational, it is necessary to always create a 'field_enum' column related to the publication component of the section.
 In this way we will have control of whether a record is publishable or not.

+**diffusion_root**
+Dédalo defines the publication architecture as an ontology subtree below the root diffusion node 'dd3' with the model "diffusion", this node ca not be changed, to build a specific diffusion model is necessary build a diffusion domain below the root diffusion node.

+**diffusion_domain**
+Every diffusion domain would be created using the custom diffusion model elements to describe the complete diffusion flow.
+One Dédalo installation can has some different diffusion domain nodes, each of these nodes for one specific publication.

+**diffusion_element**
+The diffusion element define the start point into the model of publication.
+These nodes defines the publication format and the script that can convert the data to specific output.

 Common models

 | model             | definition                                |